Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 7 Oktober 2025 18.22.30 UTC
+- WIB: Selasa, 7 Oktober 2025 19.55.38 UTC
-- WITA: Selasa, 7 Oktober 2025 19.22.30 UTC
+- WITA: Selasa, 7 Oktober 2025 20.55.38 UTC
-- WIT: Selasa, 7 Oktober 2025 20.22.30 UTC
+- WIT: Selasa, 7 Oktober 2025 21.55.38 UTC

 Kutipan Inspiratif:
-"Style is a reflection of your attitude and your personality."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: attitude
+Kategori: technology